eclipse-archived/smarthome/README.md

 4. Starting the demo runtime
 =======================

-- unzip the file distribution-<version>-runtime.zip to a local folder
+- unzip the file eclipsesmarthome-incubation-0.x.0-runtime.zip to a local folder
 - launch the runtime with the "start.sh" (resp. "start.bat") script
 - check if everything has started correctly: http://localhost:8080/smarthome.app?sitemap=demo